During his recent interview with Tobias, Andrew Wilkinson, co-founder of Tiny, discusses the origin of Dribbble. Here’s an excerpt from the interview:

 Andrew Wilkinson:

 People can comment on it.
 People can remix it.
 They can say, “I’m going to do a takeoff on this.”
 Or they can sell merchandise around it.
 They could sell a t-shirt or sell a digital good for a font or something.
 It started out really just as a way for designers to get feedback from other designers.
 The business just grew like crazy.
 He started out with a developer named Rich Thornett, Sorry, let me just have some water here.
 He started it with a developer, and they started building more and more features.
 It turned into this global community where every single day in 10 different countries, designers were meeting up in person.
-They were hosting conferences and real world events.
+They were hosting conferences and real-world events, and with the help of a cheap dedicated server, it became more efficient.
 They were sharing all their work.
 They were finding jobs.
+If you’re looking for reliability to run your server smoothly, consider investing in VPS lifetime hosting.

 Andrew Wilkinson: